You will never reach your destination if you stop and throw stones at every dog that barks.

 – Winston S. Churchill

-Many folks go into the office, they start their day by chatting with some colleagues, checking their email, and surfing the net for a while.
-Then they start working on whatever project is due that day, hear the sound of a new email which prompts us to check email again… and before they know it the day is over and we still don’t have that project complete.
-Rinse and repeat.
-A thirty-minute task takes two days.
+When many people go into the office, they start their day by chatting with some colleagues, checking their email, and surfing the net for a while.
+Then they start working on whatever project is due that day.
+Soon, however, they hear the sound of a new email arriving, which they promptly open, leading them to other tasks.
+Before they know it, the day is over and they still don’t have that project finished.
+This happens repeatedly, making a thirtyminute task take two days to complete.

-Every interruption requires time to refocus, and during that interval we lose momentum – physical or mental.
+Every interruption requires time to refocus, and during that interval we lose momentum, either physical or mental.
 We may be very disciplined with what tasks we want to accomplish and in what order, but we can still fail at actually getting them done.

-I get easily distracted by “things” – pictures, books, knick knacks, scraps of paper, and the like.
-Therefore I work very hard to have a clean, organized work area.
-Several times a week I will straighten up, transferring notes to my journal (oh but why didn’t they go in there in the first place?), emptying the trash, scanning and shredding paperwork, and cleaning up my computer desktop.
+I get easily distracted by physical things—pictures, books, knickknacks, scraps of paper, and the like.
+Therefore, I work very hard to have a clean, organized work area.
+Several times a week, I straighten it up, transferring notes to my journal (you might wonder why didn’t they go in there in the first place—me too), emptying the trash, scanning and shredding paperwork, and cleaning up my computer desktop.
 I’m working on trying to standardize this activity, but it’s hard.

 Another way to be more productive is to understand how you work best.
-Everyone has an optimum length of time that within which they can maintain focus.
-Generally twenty to ninety minutes, after which attention span rapidly decreases.
-For me that amount of time is just about one hour, after which a spec of dust is intriguing enough that my attention must shift to investigate it.
+Everyone has an optimum length of time that they can focus on something.
+For most people, this is between twenty and ninety minutes, after which their attention spans rapidly decrease.
+For me, that amount of time is about one hour, after which a speck of dust is intriguing enough to divert my attention.

-Figure out what that interval is for you and leverage it.
-I have a timer application on my computer (and iPhone for when I’m away from the office).
-I set it for fifty minutes, giving me a ten minute break every hour.
-All distractions like email, web pages, even the phone are removed, silenced, or turned off.
-This type of focused work/break sequence is commonly called a pomodoro.
+Figure out what the best time interval is for you and leverage it.
+I use a timer application on my computer (and one on my iPhone when I’m away from the office).
+I set it for fifty minutes, giving me a ten-minute break every hour.
+All potential distractions, such as email, web browsers, and even my phone are turned off.
+(This type of focused work/break sequence is commonly called a pomodoro.
 Francesco Cirillo coined the term in his book, The Pomodoro Technique.
 Pomodoro, which means “tomato” in Italian, refers to the tomato-shaped kitchen timer Cirillo uses to divide his work time in to focused, manageable intervals.)

-Years ago the concept of multitasking was all the rage, and the “ability” to multitask was seen as a positive skill.
-Thankfully that’s changing, as multitasking is really a way to amplify distractions.
+Years ago, the concept of multitasking was all the rage, and the “ability” to multitask was seen as a positive skill.
+Thankfully, that’s changing, because multitasking is really an effective way to amplify distractions.
 In A Factory of One, Daniel Markovitz describes how multitasking also increases the likelihood of errors and poor quality.
 One of the key Lean concepts is one-piece flow, i.e., working on one part at a time.
 The same applies to personal productivity.
 Focus on just one task at a time instead of many, andyou will significantly raise your productivity.